 - Very bad belly pain.

-- It is common to have stomach problems like upset stomach, throwing up, or loose stools (diarrhea) when starting this drug.
-If your child has stomach problems later during care, call the doctor right away.
+- It is common to have stomach problems like upset stomach, throwing up, or diarrhea when you start taking this drug.
+If you have stomach problems later during care, call your doctor right away.
 This may be a sign of an acid health problem in the blood (lactic acidosis).

 - Upset stomach or throwing up.